-You can also send a direct contribution.
-Make your check or money order payable to: Pennsylvania Department of Health, Bureau of Administrative and Financial Services, Governor Robert P. Casey Memorial Organ and Tissue Donation Awareness Trust Fund, 7th and Forster Streets, Health & Welfare Building, Room 832, Harrisburg, PA 17120.
+You can also send a direct, tax-deductible contribution by making your check or money order payable to the Governor Robert P. Casey Memorial Trust Fund and mailing it to: Department of Health, Bureau of Administrative and Financial Services, Division of Budget, 625 Forster St., Health and Welfare Building, Room 832, Harrisburg, PA 17120.